habitat-sh/habitat/components/builder-web/README.md

 ## Running the builder-api services

 If you want a full depot and api services to run along with the website, you can start these services by running `make bldr-run`.
+Note that `make bldr-run` includes running the `builder-web` service so you can skip the `npm` commands below.

 ## Running `builder-web` server